gilnam74/vex-sneppet/Codex.md

 # Introduction
-MOTHER — out of the box Houdini Pipeline toolkit.
+MOTHER — out of the box Houdini Pipeline Toolkit under control of Shotgun management system.

-This repository is a Houdini pipeline toolset in the early stage of developing.
-Working name is "Mother".
-This section is my notes on developing process, it does not intend to have valuable public content.
-I mean, skip it!
+This section is on the early stage of developing, it does not intend to have valuable public content.
+I mean, **skip it**!

-Once released, Mother would be **out of the box VFX pipeline** for Houdini and Nuke applications under control of Shotgun management system.

 Despite the Houdini data management part is not developed yet, the whole VFX pipeline structure is based on [Animation DNA](https://github.com/kiryha/AnimationDNA/wiki) ideas, so we have a concept for the project folder structure, assets structure etc.